aleinin/game-of-the-year/adrs/ADR-5-template-strings.md

 The web page title, goty question title, goty question, and goty rules will be moved to the backend via `Properties`

-In order to support variables in the strings there will be a small templating system like shown:
+In order to support variables in the strings Apache Commons [StringSubstitutor](https://commons.apache.org/proper/commons-text/apidocs/org/apache/commons/text/StringSubstitutor.html) will be used

 template: "It is ${year}"